How to Clean Cat Urine & Spray

 - Coffee grounds.

-Many folks try to discourage cats from entering their yard not only to prevent spraying, but also to protect their own house cat from being exposed to nasties like roundworm eggs and the Toxoplasmosis parasite (and to avoid finding cat feces in their garden).
-If you find keeping them off your property is impossible, consider planting catnip in a far corner away from where you want them, most will happily stalk the area and hang out there
+Many folks want to discourage these animals from entering their yard not only to prevent spraying, but also to protect their own house pet being exposed to nasties like roundworm eggs and the Toxoplasmosis parasite (and to avoid finding feces in their garden).

 Warning!
 Never use clorine bleach to clean up urine since urine turns to vinegar when it ages.
 Mixing vinegar and chlorine releases deadly chlorine gas – it may kill you.